About the Regional Integrated Sciences and Assessments Program

 Supporting Knowledge to Action Networks

-RISAs advance of a variety of approaches for applying knowledge to action including scenario planning, participatory assessment, and experimental service development.
+RISAs advance a variety of approaches for applying knowledge to action including scenario planning, participatory assessment, and experimental service development.
 Many of these approaches support the translation of science into actionable knowledge and increase capacity for making decisions in a rapidly changing environment.
 As societal awareness of climate risk grows, climate information is being infused into public spheres in richer ways placing more emphasis on innovation of different methods for providing actionable knowledge.
 The experimental and innovative nature of RISAs extends beyond “snapshot” assessments or tools or products alone.
 The dialogue between scientists and stakeholders also provides the perfect setting for social scientists and outreach experts to evaluate how well science is informing societal outcomes.

 Innovating and Developing Services